ippontech/blog-usa/posts/stargate.md

   stargateio/stargate-3_11:v1.0.0
 ```

 The flag `DEVELOPER_MODE` tells Stargate to use its own Cassandra cluster but you can also use your own cluster.
-In order to provide your own cluster, you can just follow the [official documentation](https://stargate.io/docs/stargate/1.0/developers-guide/install/install_existing_cstar.html).
+In order to provide your own cluster, you can follow the [official documentation](https://stargate.io/docs/stargate/1.0/developers-guide/install/install_existing_cstar.html).

 The Stargate container exposes 4 different services:
-- GraphQL interface for CRUD (port 8080)
+- GraphQL interface for CRUD (**8080**)
-- REST authorization service for generating tokens (port 8081)
+- REST authorization service for generating tokens (**8081**)
-- REST interface for CRUD (port 8082)
+- REST interface for CRUD (**8082**)
-- CQL service (port 9042)
+- CQL service (**9042**)

 Make sure that the container was started without any errors before continuing this blog.

 ![Output](https://raw.githubusercontent.com/Falydoor/blog-usa/stargate/images/2021/01/stargate-3.png)

-# Inserting data easily using the REST API
+# Inserting data using the REST API

 ## Overview

 The rest API is secured using a classic token stored in the header `X-Cassandra-Token`.
-The curl request below will generate a token and then you can just store it in an environment variable `AUTH_TOKEN`:
+The curl request below will generate a token and then you just have to store it in the environment variable `AUTH_TOKEN`:

 ```bash
 curl -L -X POST 'http://localhost:8081/v1/auth' \